Skip to content

 • Turn off policy caching, redeploy your API to commit the changes, and then call your API again.

-• To change the authorizer's cache key, update the header name specified in Token Source (for token-based authorizers) or Identity Sources (for request parameter-based authorizers).
+• To change the authorizer's cache key, update the header name that's specified in Token Source (for token-based authorizers) or Identity Sources (for request parameter-based authorizers).
 Redeploy your API to commit the changes.
 Then, call your API again with the newly configured token header or identity sources.

 To determine why your authorizer explicitly denies access to the caller, review your Lambda authorizer function's code.
-If you determine that the issue is caused by caching, then update the code to allow access to the caller.
-For instructions, see Why is my API Gateway proxy resource with a Lambda authorizer that has caching activated returning HTTP 403 "User is not authorized to access this resource" errors?
+If you determine that the issue is because of caching, then update the code to allow access to the caller.

 Resolve "not authorized to perform: execute-api:Invoke" errors